on ALL of the Storage Pod versions. Click Here.

 - The price you would pay to purchase the parts and build your own Storage Pod.

-A Storage Pod costs Backblaze $9,305 for 180TB of storage which translates into $0.0517 per GB.
-This is our lowest price per GB ever as you can see below:
+A Storage Pod costs Backblaze $9,305 for 180TB of storage which translates into $0.0517 per gigabyte.
+This is our lowest price per gigabyte ever, as you can see below:

 This is the parts list for Storage Pod 4.0, not including the 45 hard drives.
 The prices listed are from the sources noted and are as of the date of the publication of this blog post.
 Taxes and shipping are not included.
 You may find better prices with a little more research.
 Good luck.

 Includes case, anti-vibration assemblies, cross supports, etc.

 Zippy PSL-6850P Power Supply

 Rocket 750 40 port PCI2.0 SATA III HBA CARD

 Direct wire cable SATA/Power 4 connectors – 24″ length

 Direct wire cable SATA/Power 4 connectors: 30″ length